 Rick has served on the Board of Directors for, The ARC of Quinebaug Valley, Woman’s Center of Northeast Connecticut, and United Services.
 He is a proud member of the NRA, CCDL, and the Putnam Elks.

 Rick is a lifelong resident of northeast Connecticut and graduated from Putnam High School in 1977.
-He and his wife Kathy have four children and eight grandchildren.
+He and his wife Kathy have four children and nine grandchildren.